 Committees have no powers of their own.
-The Senate, through its Standing Orders and through resolutions, determines which of its powers will be delegated to committees and for what purpose.
-Each committee is established by orders of the Senate which define those delegated powers and functions and prescribe it size, composition and operations.
+The Senate, through its standing orders and through resolutions, determines which of its powers will be delegated to committees and for what purpose.
+Each committee is established by orders of the Senate which define those delegated powers and functions and prescribe its size, composition and operations.
 Similarly, the terms of reference for each committee inquiry originate as orders of the Senate.

 3. How are matters referred to committees?